Supereg/homebridge-http-speaker/README.md

 language.

 ## Compatibility notice
-The speaker servcie was introduced within HAP with the release of iOS 10.
+The speaker service was introduced within HAP with the release of iOS 10.
 It is meant for video doorbells to indicate that they support audio output.
 However Apps like the [Eve App](https://itunes.apple.com/app/elgato-eve/id917695792) just display the service and you can control your speaker volume.
 Though neither the Home App nor Siri support controlling standalone Speaker services.